rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 | **Cloud mode** | **Supported** | **Supported** | **Supported** |

 {% hint style="info" %}
-To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [**RudderStack connection modes**](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to Facebook, perform the steps below:
+Once you have confirmed that the platform supports sending events to Custom Audience, perform the steps below:

-* From your [RudderStack dashboard](https://app.rudderlabs.com/), add the source.
+* From your [**RudderStack dashboard**](https://app.rudderlabs.com/), add the source.
 From the list of destinations, select **Facebook Custom Audience**.

 {% hint style="info" %}
-Please follow our guide on [How to Add a Source and Destination in RudderStack](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
+Please follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
 {% endhint %}

 * Give a name to the destination and click on **Next**.
-You should then see the following screen:
+You will then see the following screen:

 ![Facebook Custom Audience Setup](https://user-images.githubusercontent.com/59817155/123789892-4a4ec800-d8fb-11eb-8ac4-480f7acbf7ef.png)

-The connection settings are:
+## Custom Audience Connection Settings

+To add Custom Audience as a destination in RudderStack, you will need to configure the following settings:

-* **Access Token** Enter the User Token of your business application set up for accessing the Marketing API in Facebook.
+* **Access Token** Enter the access token of your business application set up for accessing the Facebook Marketing API.

-* **Schema Fields** Choose your schema fields (at least one) from the available options.
-This is a mandatory field.
-RudderStack expects each user information to consist of every schema field that has been chosen on the dashboard, in the same order.
+* **Schema Fields** Choose your schema fields (at least one) from the available options. **This is a mandatory field**.
+RudderStack expects the user information to consist of every schema field that has been chosen on the dashboard, in the same order.

 {% hint style="info" %}
-Any other information sent, without choosing the particular schema field on the dashboard will be ignored from our end.
+Any other information sent without choosing the specified schema field on the dashboard will be ignored by RudderStack.
 {% endhint %}

-* **Map Specific Events To Audience ID**: In this section, enter the **Event Name(s)** you are going to use to send user data to Rudderstack \(for e.g.`uploadingCustomAudience`,`trimmingCustomAudience` etc.\).
-Also, enter the corresponding **Custom Audience ID(s)** to which the audiences will be added to or removed from.
+* **Map Specific Events To Audience ID**: Enter the **Event Name(s)** you are going to use to send your user data to Rudderstack (for e.g.`uploadingCustomAudience`,`trimmingCustomAudience` etc.\).
+Also, specify the corresponding **Custom Audience ID(s)** to which the audiences will be added to/removed from.

 {% hint style="info" %}
-More information on how to find your Access Token and Audienec ID can be found in our FAQs below.
+Check the **FAQ** section for more information on how to find your Access Token and Audience ID.
 {% endhint %}

 {% hint style="info" %}
-You can only send `track` events, with the event names that you have specified in the dashboard.
+You can only send `track` events with the event names specified in the dashboard.
 {% endhint %}

 * Some other important settings are:

-  * **Enable Hashing**: Facebook expects user data to be hash encoded using `SHA256`.
-Rudderstack will hash encode the user data only if this option is enabled.
+  * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`.
+RudderStack will hash encode the user data only if this option is enabled.

   * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
-While this option is enabled, Rudderstack will `not` perform the primary formatting of data sent by the user.
+When this option is enabled, RudderStack will `not` format the data sent by the user.

-## The Updated Track Event Structure To Send User Data To Facebook Custom Audience
+## Updated `track` Event Structure to Send User Data to Custom Audience

-The `userListAdd` and `userListDelete` arrays containing the user data objects are expected inside the properties field of the track event.
+The `userListAdd` and `userListDelete` arrays containing the user data objects are expected inside the properties field of the `track` event.

- * **userListAdd**: Enter the user data that needs to be added to the custom audience.
+ * **userListAdd**: Refers to the user information that needs to be added to the custom audience.
- * **userListDelete**: Enter the user data that needs to be deleted from the custom audience.
+ * **userListDelete**: Refers to the user information that needs to be deleted from the custom audience.
- * **sessionIdAdd**: Enter if you want to track the session for adding users to a custom audience.
-This is not a mandatory field.
+ * **sessionIdAdd**: This is an optional field.
+You can include this to track the session for adding users to a custom audience.
-* **sessionIdDelete**: Enter if you want to track the session for removing users from a custom audience.
-This is not a mandatory   field.
-One `cannot` add or remove user using the same `session ID` value.
+* **sessionIdDelete**: This is an optional field.
+You can include this to track the session for removing users from a custom audience.

+{% hint style="warning" %}
+You cannot add or remove users from a custom audience using the same `session_id`.
+{% endhint %}

 {% hint style="info" %}

-For adding the `session` information to any user addition or deletion operation, `session_id`, `batch_seq`, `last_batch_flag` fields are mandatorily expected from Facebook Marketing API.
-Although data additon and deletion operation is possible without explicitly specifying the session information.
+For adding the session information to any user addition/deletion operation, the Facebook Marketing API expects the `session_id`, `batch_seq`, `last_batch_flag` fields to be present.
+However, note that the data additon and deletion operations are possible without explicitly specifying the session information.
 {% endhint %}

- The following snippet shows an example of sending `track` event, with specified schema field data \(for e.g.`EMAIL`,`FN`\) in the [RudderStack dashboard](https://app.rudderstack.com/):
+The following snippet demonstrates how to send a `track` event with the schema fields \(e.g.`EMAIL`,`FN`\) specified in the RudderStack dashboard:

  ```javascript